-- 1. All Burnet employees & representatives are required to report any suspicions or incidences of Child abuse.
+- 1. All Burnet employees & representatives are required to report any suspicions or incidences of child harm or abuse.
 Failure to report to a relevant person suspicion of child abuse is a breach of Burnet's policy and could lead to disciplinary action being taken against employees and the termination of Burnet's relationship with non-employees. - 2.
 Members of the Board: hold overall accountability for this policy and its implementation. - 3.
-The Executive: is responsible for the application of this policy and will ensure that a standing agenda item on Safeguarding is considered at every meeting - 4.
-The Head of Human Resources (Melbourne Office) has institute-wide responsibility for Child Protection policy implementation and compliance.
+The Executive: is responsible for the application of this policy and will ensure that an agenda item on Safeguarding is considered on a regular basis. - 4.
+The Chief People Officer (Melbourne Office) has institute-wide responsibility for Child Protection policy implementation and compliance.
 They ensure that all Melbourne-based employees are informed of their responsibilities and obligations under the Child Protection Policy, sign the Safeguarding Code of Conduct and receive appropriate training.
 They also ensure that Australian based employees obtain an Australian National Police Check.
-The Head of Human Resources will submit all Child Protection reports to the Executive and to the Governance Audit & Risk Committee every six months. - 5.
-The Head, Occupational, Health, Security & Compliance is responsible for conducting an internal annual audit to monitor compliance against this policy. - 6.
+The Chief People Officer or their delegate will submit child protection incidents reports to the Executive through the Audit & Risk Committee. - 5.
+The Head, Occupational Health, Safety & Compliance is responsible for conducting an internal annual audit to monitor compliance against this policy or delegated, as appropriate to the Risk & Compliance Officer. - 6.
 Human Resources Managers (for PNG & Myanmar offices) ensure that all locally based employees are informed of their responsibilities and obligations under the Child Protection Policy and Safeguarding Code of Conduct and receive appropriate training.
 They ensure that locally based employees sign the Safeguarding Code of Conduct.
-They also ensure that locally based employees obtain a National Police Check or location specific equivalent.
+They also ensure that locally based employees obtain a National Police Check or location specific equivalent. - 7.
+The Safeguarding Manager promotes and contributes to research/international development activity compliance in relation to child protection.
+They ensure that all research, and international development activity proposals include a safeguarding risk assessment and/or where relevant undergo ethics approval before the activity commences.
+They ensure that reporting routinely advises on compliance with the Child Protection and PSEAH policy and procedures respectively.
+They monitor child protection and PSEAH compliance with Working Group Heads and Activity Leaders. - 8.
+Country Directors are responsible for in-country child protection compliance.
+They ensure that all incountry Human Resources managers are informed of their responsibilities and obligations under the Child Protection Policy and Safeguarding Code of Conduct.